 We currently offer 2 types of grants to help repair your property.

-A grant of up to £20,000 towards essential works, for example, roofing, window and door replacement, heating installation, kitchen and bathroom installation and electrical rewiring.
+- A grant of up to £20,000 towards essential works.
+For example: roofing, window and door replacement, heating installation, kitchen and bathroom installation.
 On completion, the property must be leased to one of our Housing Association partners for 5 years.
 After this it reverts back to you to continue renting or to sell.

-A grant of up to £10,000 towards essential works.
+- A grant of up to £10,000 towards essential works.
 The owner will have to match-fund the amount of grant.
-On completion, the property must be rented to someone through our Choice Based Letting Scheme.
-Essentially, this will be to someone who is registered as seeking social housing.
+On completion, the property must be rented through our Choice Based Letting Scheme.
+This will be to someone who is registered as seeking social housing.
 You will be able to choose who you rent the property to from a list of applicants.
 You will have to manage the property or may arrange for a Letting Agent to do so.

 Empty property loan

 There is a loan to refurbish your empty property at 0% interest.
 The loan can only be used for works that are essential to the property.
-You can apply for a maximum of £15,000 to be repaid over a maximum 5 year period.
-When the property is refurbished, you can either sell it, or rent it out, in order to repay your loan.
-For more information, please see our Empty Property Loan Assistance Policy (PDF: 132Kb / 4 pages).
+You can apply for up to £15,000 to be repaid over a 5 year period.
+The refurbished property can either be sold or rented, to repay your loan.

 Why report an empty property